Discover how we can transform your organisation

 Now that the UK government is recommending that businesses continue remote work for the foreseeable future, it’s high time that businesses revisit their operations to ensure that their remote workforce is properly taken care of.

-To that end, below are a few practices to ensure diversity remains a priority within remote teams.
+To that end, below are a few practices to ensure diversity and inclusion remains a priority within remote teams.

 Create an actionable roadmap

-Businesses who say they champion inclusivity need to tailor their actions to suit.
+Businesses who say they champion diversity and inclusivity need to tailor their actions to suit.
 Provide a concrete plan that demonstrates how you aim to tackle diversity and inclusion amidst this new normal.

 A crucial start point is admitting the work to be done to become a truly diverse and inclusive workplace.
 Over the summer of 2020, many businesses held their hands up and acknowledged they had not done enough to achieve diversity, and redeclared their plans on a public forum.
 This needs to happen so businesses can be made accountable.
-In every facet of an organisation, management should be creating D&I plans and roadmaps that will lead to the overall changes the business is aiming for.
+In every facet of an organisation, management should be creating D&I plans and roadmaps that will lead to the overall changes the business is aiming for including inclusive hiring practices and creating pathways into leadership that are accessible to all.

 Digiday maintains that companies need to start by championing diversity during the recruitment process by making onboarding practices as inclusive as possible.
 The best way to do this is through gathering feedback from current employees, as they can help you see how these processes can be improved.